 - Draft references for university places and for employment.

-Supporting the Personal Tutor are Mrs Howells (Head of Sixth Form) and the Heads of Years 12 and 13 who take an active role in the lives of students and will personally monitor the academic progress being made by every student as they progress through the Sixth Form.
+Supporting the Personal Tutor are Mrs Howells (Head of Sixth Form), and the Head of Years 12 and 13 and Director of Key Stage 5, who take an active role in the lives of students and will personally monitor the academic progress being made by every student as they progress through the Sixth Form.
 They liaise closely with Personal Tutors, other staff and parents as necessary.
 The Sixth Form works closely with other agencies and extra professional support and guidance can be provided through these should this become necessary.